WormBase/wormbase-architecture/README.md

 ##Getting started - install Ansible

-First you will need to install docker and other dependencies on your host machine
+First you will need to install docker and other dependencies on your host machine.

 ### mount devices
         Follow instruction from http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html